Introducing Site24x7's AWS Inventory Dashboard: Keep track of your AWS resources with ease!

 You can also see more detailed inventory information by clicking on any individual inventory box.
 For instance, when you click on the RDS inventory box, a historical list of all monitored resource instances for that particular AWS service is shown in a column along with necessary configuration data.
 You can also use the View Filter icon to add or remove metadata attributes from the column.

 The AWS Inventory Dashboard refreshes every five minutes, so changes are automatically updated in the dashboard with no configuration on your part.
 This refresh includes any network, storage, or database resource being added or removed from your account, as well as general changes to your AWS environment.
-The dashboard collects data by polling a number of AWS service-level APIs.
-Site24x7 makes these API requests on a regular basis at a predetermined frequency to collect and store resource and usage information.
+The dashboard collects data by polling several AWS service-level APIs.
+Site24x7 makes these API requests regularly at a predetermined frequency to collect and store resource and usage information.

 If you have connected more than one AWS account with Site24x7, don't forget to check out our All Accounts inventory view.
 Here we have consolidated and linked inventory information from multiple AWS accounts to give you an organization-level overview.